nus-cs2103/website-base/admin/tools.md

 ## Tool: Git (for revision control)

-**You are _required to_ use Git.** The recommended GUI client for Git is [SourceTree](https://www.sourcetreeapp.com/), but you may use any other, or none.
+**You are _required to_ use Git.** The recommended GUI client for Git is [Sourcetree](https://www.sourcetreeapp.com/), but you may use any other, or none.

 <box>

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>

 **Install Git and a Git GUI client** on your computer.<br>
-  {{ icon_tip }} SourceTree comes bundled with Git i.e., if you install SourceTree, you get both Git and a GUI client in one shot.
+  {{ icon_tip }} Sourcetree comes bundled with Git i.e., if you install Sourcetree, you get both Git and a GUI client in one shot.
 If you are already comfortable using Git command line, you need not install/use a GUI client.

 <div id="git-username">

 **Set Git `user.name`**: We use various tools to analyze your code.
 For us to be able to identify your commits, we encourage you to ==set your Git `user.name` in all computers you use== to a sensible string that uniquely identifies you.
 For example, ==you can set it to your GitHub username or your full name==.
 If this user name is not set properly or if you use multiple usernames for Git, our grading scripts might miss some of your work.

 After installing Git in a computer, you can set the Git username as follows:
-1. Open a terminal that can run Git commands (e.g., a [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) window, which comes with SourceTree)
+1. Open a terminal that can run Git commands (e.g., a [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) window, which comes with Sourcetree)
 2. Run the command `git config --global user.name YOUR_GITHUB_USERNAME`<br>
    e.g., `git config --global user.name JohnDoe`